Digital Signage

 715-235-SIGN (7446) | www.StrandVision.com

-Connect Your Hardware
+Connect Your Digital Signage Hardware

-The first step to play background music on your digital signage is to connect your audio source to the computer.
-All modern PC’s have, at a minimum, a "Speaker out", "Line Out", "Line In" and "Microphone input".
+The first step to play live background music on your Digital Media Player is to connect your audio source to the computer.
+All modern PC's have, at a minimum, a "Speaker out", "Line Out", "Line In" and "Microphone input".
 Some have the speaker connections labeled differently, but it is still basically the four connections listed.
 In order to utilize the StrandVision Digital Signage audio loopthrough feature, the "Speaker out" and "Microphone input" will be used.
 You may find that using the "Line Input" jack may work better for your audio device.
 Since this guide is describing how to set up the "Microphone Input" as the source, you need to configure for "Line Input" instead of "Microphone".

 In almost all cases the I/O jacks are all 1/8" (3.5mm) stereo jacks and are color coded: